mlewis7127/amazon-eks-guide/docs/getting-started/overview.md

 # Overview

-This repository provides a simple introduction to Amazon EKS.
-The intention is to add code samples and demos to help explain the core features.
+This guide provides a simple introduction to Amazon EKS.
+The intention is to walk someone through standing up an Amazon EKS cluster in a custom VPC, whilst explaining all of the important features and capabilities.

+There is a separate code repository available for this guide which can be found at [EKS Guide Code](https://github.com/mlewis7127/amazon-eks-guide-code).
+The code repository should be cloned locally to make it easy to run through this guide.

 ## AWS Architecture
-The initial Terraform script sets up the following architecture in AWS:
+The initial Terraform scripts can be found in the `terraform` directory of the code repository.
+It sets up the following architecture in AWS:

 ![architecture diagram](../../static/img/amazon-eks-auto-mode.png)